IF YOUR ZOOKEEPER IS INSPECTING THE HABITAT AND THEN LEAVING WITHOUT PREPARING FOOD FOR THE ANIMALS:

 IF YOUR ZOOKEEPER ISN’T INSPECTING A HABITAT:

-- Your Zookeepers lack energy as they don’t have anywhere to rest so make sure they have a staff room they can access when they are tired they will not enter habitats and look after your animals even if you call them.
+- Your Zookeepers lack energy as they don’t have anywhere to rest, so make sure they have a staff room they can access as when they are tired, they will not enter habitats and look after your animals even if you call them.
 Staff rooms can become blocked if too many members of staff are accessing them, if they are not powered, or if they are not connected to a path they can access.

 - Keepers will cycle through habitats attending them in order of which habitat has least recently been tended to, they will not go to a habitat earlier than the inspection time as set on the habitat gate.
 Once committed to performing work in a habitat the keeper will not break out until the job is finished, keepers may need to rest after this point and will do so at a staff building before picking up the next job.
 Calling a keeper to a habitat gate, animal or feeder pushes this job to the top of the next available keeper’s work list and may disrupt their normal cycle – it should be used in case of emergency.

 - If a keeper is assigned to a single habitat, once they are depleted of energy they will go and look for a staff room.
 If animals in their assigned habitat become hungry, they will then find a keeper hut to prepare food.
-However for the most of it their behaviour it might look a bit odd and you might think they are doing nothing as they just hang around the habitat gate or just walk aimlessly until they get something to do.
+However, their behaviour might look a bit odd and you might think they are doing nothing as they just hang around the habitat gate, or walk aimlessly until they get something to do.
 It is recommended to have the full package (habitat, keeper hut, staff centre) assigned to the work zone as shown in the tutorial in Scenario 3.

 - If staff facilities are placed too far from the main areas of the zoo it is possible that staff will get tired walking to work and have to turn around and rest.

-- We recommend giving your Zookeepers, as with all your staff, work zones, as otherwise, they will have long journeys between habitats.
-Keepers will go to the nearest keeper hut or staff room if none are assigned to a work zone but this may be inefficient.
-They will not enter an unassigned habitat therefore if you have keepers in work zones without habitats they will not feed the animals.
-Keepers not assigned to work zones will simply attempt to do their job as best as possible but will aim for habitats that have least been seen, these may be a long way away from them and this is inefficient.
+- We recommend giving your Zookeepers (as with all your staff) work zones, as otherwise, they will have long journeys between habitats.
+Keepers will go to the nearest keeper hut or staff room if none are assigned to a work zone, but this may be inefficient.
+They will not enter an unassigned habitat therefore if you have keepers in work zones without habitats, they will not feed the animals.
+Keepers not assigned to work zones will simply attempt to do their job as best as possible but will aim for habitats that have least been seen, and these may be a long way away from them and this is inefficient.

 - Ensure your animals have enough Zookeepers looking after them.
 Some of the larger animals may require two, or even three Zookeepers looking after them.
 In these cases assigning specific roles to the keepers may be beneficial for them to stay on top of the work.